USDOS/HITMAN/README.md

 ---
 ## Getting Started
-These instructions will help you get Project HIT MAN up and running on your local system for development and testing purposes.
+These instructions will help you get Project HITMAN up and running on your local system for development and testing purposes.

 ## Prerequisites
 Requirements before installing Project HIT MAN:
 - Python 3.6 or higher
 - pip
+- pipenv
+- openai
 - virtualenv (recommended)

 ## Installation